engaboda/shipping_broker/README.md

 # shipping_broker
-adding shipment with now code.
+adding shipment with no code.

 # shipping example
 * you should login to courier platform and get access info details